kpctoolboxteam/kpc-toolbox/README.md

 Website: http://www.cs.wm.edu/MAPQN/kpctoolbox.html

 This software is released under the MIT license, see LICENSE.TXT.
-Inside MATLAB, use the command 'help Contents.m' to list the available commands.

 If you are using the KPC-Toolbox for scientific papers and reports, please consider citing the following publications: